jshumphrey/full_course_yellow/README.md

 Once you get the green light that the bot's been made public, you can go ahead and click through on one of the links below.
 These invite links are pre-populated with the bare minimum permissions required for the bot to do its job - see below for more details.

-- If you're intending for the server to be a Monitored server, use [this link](https://discord.com/api/oauth2/authorize?client_id=1105933971264647168&permissions=0&scope=bot)
+- To invite the bot to a Monitored server, use [this link](https://discord.com/api/oauth2/authorize?client_id=1105933971264647168&permissions=0&scope=bot)
-- If you're intending for the server to be an Alert server, use [this link](https://discord.com/api/oauth2/authorize?client_id=1105933971264647168&permissions=166912&scope=bot)
+- To invite the bot to an Alert server, use [this link](https://discord.com/api/oauth2/authorize?client_id=1105933971264647168&permissions=166912&scope=bot)

 (If you don't know what type of server you're inviting it to, you should probably read [the section below on how the bot works](#how-the-bot-works) 😉)

 Also, to be clear, regardless of which type of server you're inviting it to, there's nothing you need to do on your end to configure that!
-That's all handled by [some configuration parameters in the bot's code](fcy_constants.py), so as part of the installation, I'll extend the configuration to add in some information about your server.
+That's all handled by [some configuration parameters in the bot's code](fcy_constants.py), so as part of the installation, I'll add a bit of code to give the bot some information about your server and how you want it set up.

 ## How the Bot Works